Video Screen technology formats:

 If you wish more detailed information on USB-C check out this excellent article from PC Magazine.

-Thunderbolt is a proprietary Intel protocol and has been reserved for devices which use Intel processors.
-Full support for PCs with AMD processors is in the works and upcoming.
+Even though Thunderbolt is a proprietary Intel protocol and has been reserved for devices which use Intel processors, full support for PCs with AMD processors is in the works and upcoming.

 Thunderbolt connectors and ports are marked with a lightning bolt and are commonly found on high-end laptop PC's from manufacturers such as Apple, Dell, and Hewlett Packard (HP).